srinis98/GB-Pubs-and-Accidents/README.md

 # GB-Pubs-and-Accidents
-Analysis of specific questions in the context of accidents around Pubs in Great Britain
+Analysis of specific questions in the context of accidents around Pubs in Great Britain.
+The Accidents and vehicles dataset contain information for the years 1976 - 2020.
+The raw datasets can be found in www.data.gov.uk.